patrickbrett/Turncoat/README.md

 ## Turncoat

-Turncoat/Reversi/Othello built with React and TypeScript.
+Turncoat/Reversi/Othello built with React, TypeScript and SASS.

 See it live: https://patrickbrett.net/turncoat